akka/alpakka-kafka/README.md

 Contributing
 ------------

-[Lightbend](https://www.lightbend.com/) is the steward of Akka and Alpakka.
+The Akka family of projects is managed by teams at [Lightbend](https://www.lightbend.com/) with help from the community.

 Contributions are *very* welcome!
 Lightbend appreciates community contributions by both those new to Alpakka and those more experienced.